theonejj/ansible-zfs_on_root/README.md

 ### Fire-up the Ansible Playbook

-The most basic way to run the entire ZFS on Root process:
+The most basic way to run the entire ZFS on Root process and limit to an individual host as specified:

 ```bash
 ansible-playbook -i inventory ./zfs_on_root.yml -l <remote_host_name>
 ```

+The following shows examples of overriding values from the command line.
+Typically it will be easier to define these in the inventory instead.

 If a non-standard SSH port is required: